sodafoundation/architecture-analysis/Pool_Properties_Design.md

 ## Use Cases

 * Multi-tenants resource provisioning

 After the system initiated, the capabilities report thread will be triggered automatically and then capabilities properties of storage pool resource will be stored in database.
-After that, admin A creates a `ProvisionProfile` which can be viewed by all users, so user B can check all available profiles and create a volume.
+After that, admin A creates a `ProvisionProfile` which can be viewed by all users, so user B can check all available profiles and choose one to create a volume.

 ## Implementation